Lumavate-Team/documentation/docs/3-CLI.rst

 Rm
 ++

- Deletes a component-set container.
+ Deletes a component set container.
 This can only be done after all versions in the container have been deleted.

  Example: